Robert-Freire/CYF_next/script.25.08.md

     First we can look how can looks like a basic future architecture and how this can work https://lucid.app/lucidchart/e359e076-008b-4c71-b67d-542b1c04475b/view?page=0_0&invitationId=inv_d4b97a82-a64d-4e58-829d-9966d90af664#

      It's important here to note the authentication and authorizations components.
-Now the current application contains a authentication module but not a athorithation.
+Now the current application contains a authentication module but not a authorization.
 Before advancing more in the POC and to understand better what we will see we can make sure that we are on the same page when we are talking  authentication and which providers can be used and authorization

 ## POC